Pole Barn Cost Estimator

 Location

-Location and local codes and regulations will also factor into the cost of your pole barn.
+Location and local codes and regulations as well as the service area will also factor into the cost of your pole building.
 Depending on where you live, there may be different zoning laws or local building codes that must be followed to build a structure like this.
-Building a pole barn kit in the Midwest or other rural areas may be more cost-effective than building one in an urban area due to access to materials and labor costs.
+Building a pole building kit in the Midwest or other rural areas may be more cost-effective than building one in an urban area due to access to materials and labor costs.

 Size